Candy

 AddDefaultCharset UTF-8 Options +MultiViews RewriteEngine On RewriteRule http-bind/ http://yourhost.com:5280/http-bind/ [P]

 Open your web browser and navigate to example/index.html.
-Make sure that you're visiting the site via Apache because it's essential that the requests to http-bind/ are redirected to your jabber server by the .htaccess file.
+Make sure that you're visiting the site via Apache because it's essential that the requests to http-bind/ are redirected to your XMPP server by the .htaccess file.

 Configuration